pcarbo/genetic-data-analysis-rcc-1/episodes/02-pca.md

 (7) Saving mean genotypes to text file.
 </pre>

-Note that this algorithm is *very fast*; it only takes a few minutes to compute the SVD for the 2289 x 156923 genotype data matrix.
+Note that this algorithm is *extremely fast*; it only takes a few minutes to compute the SVD for the 2289 x 156923 genotype data matrix.

 This script creates two files in the results folder: